WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

     }
 }
 ```
+It inherits all its methods from AbstractSet class.

 ### TreeSet<E>
 #### ⏰ Performance & Time complexity: Almost all of it's methods have O(log n) time complexity (besides first() and last() methods) It's less performance efficient than HashMap.